snowjs/cli/docs/comparison.md

 Costs will vary depend on which cloud you choose.
 These are minimal costs-- in a production setting, you might want a minimum of 2 compute instances, for example, to ensure high availability.

-Cost table for Google Cloud Plaform in region `us-east4`.
+Cost table for Google Cloud Platform in region `us-east4`.

 | Resource                                  | Count | Cost       |
 | ----------------------------------------- | ----- | ---------- |